btccom/btcpool-ABANDONED/docs/INSTALL-Supervisor.md

 Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX operating systems.

-**install Supervisor**
+##Install Supervisor

 ```
 apt-get install supervisor
 ```

-**setup Supervisor for a certain process**
+##Setup Supervisor for a certain process

-For each process a configuration file (for example. process.conf) must be created in the following path
+For each process a configuration file (for example. process.conf) must be created in the following path:

-`/etc/supervisor/conf.d/process.conf`:
+`/etc/supervisor/conf.d/process.conf`

-with the following content
+with the following content:

 ```
 [program:process]